develop-me/bootcamp--week-09-10--react/scripts/03-state/README.md

 	}

 	```
+	- We have to call `super()` at the beginning of our constructor so that we can access the methods of parent class and use the `this` keyword inside of our constructor, which we need to do to set state!
+	- We pass props into our constructor and super so we can use props in our constructor
 	- display values based on `this.state` in our JSX: destructure like props
 	```js
 	const { counter } = this.state;